Colleges by Location

 Student Organizations

+Based on the most up-to-date information available, there are 1132 open-membership organizations at University of Florida.
+This number includes sororities and fraternities.
 If you are interested in music, you can join the University of Florida band or chorus.
-If drama is your thing, there is a club dedicated to acting that you can join.
-You have a passion for media and communication?
-University of Florida publishes its own newspaper and has its own radio station.
+If you're interested in acting, you have the option to join a drama club.
+For students looking to explore media and communication, University of Florida publishes its own newspaper and has its own radio station.

 Student Services